 College and university students and course placement/advising personnel

 Volume/Number of Users

-Annually, more than 1,300 postsecondary institutions and more than 2.5 million students currently use COMPASS or COMPASS/ESL.
+Annually, more than 1,000 postsecondary institutions and more than 1.6 million students currently use ACT Compass.

-- COMPASS tests are untimed and designed for individual or group administration.
+ACT Compass tests are untimed, designed for individual or group administration, and offer immediate scoring.

-- COMPASS offers customization of test packages, cutoff scores, and placement messages specific to each institution.
+- Customization of test packages, cutoff scores, and placement messages as defined by each institution

-- The program provides for remote testing to meet the assessment needs of students anywhere in the country.
+- Remote testing to meet the assessment needs of students anywhere in the country

-- Reading Placement - a multiple-choice test that helps determine if your students have the reading skills they need to succeed in standard entry-level college courses.
+- Reading Placement: a multiple-choice test that helps determine if students have the reading skills they need to succeed in standard entry-level college courses.

-- English as a Second Language (ESL) -Tests assessing non-native English speakers’ abilities in four areas—Listening, Reading, Grammar/Usage for placement in appropriate ESL courses.
+- English as a Second Language (ESL): Tests assessing non-native English speakers’ abilities in Listening, Reading, Grammar/Usage for placement in appropriate ESL courses.

-The College Readiness Benchmarks for COMPASS are designed to be comparable to the College Readiness Benchmarks for the ACT® test.
-As with the benchmarks for the ACT, COMPASS benchmarks might not serve as the appropriate course placement score at all colleges.
-Rather, the COMPASS benchmarks represent a criterion for success for a typical student at a typical college.
-ACT will work with any particular postsecondary institution to conduct its own validation studies to establish local benchmarks that can be used as college course placement scores.
+The College Readiness Benchmarks for ACT Compass are designed to be comparable to the College Readiness Benchmarks for the ACT® test.
+As with the benchmarks for the ACT, ACT Compass benchmarks might not serve as the appropriate course placement score at all colleges.
+Rather, the ACT Compass benchmarks represent a criterion for success for a typical student at a typical college.
+ACT will work with each postsecondary institution to conduct its own validation studies to establish local benchmarks that can be used as college course placement scores.